oroinc/documentation/user/back-office/system/configuration/commerce/inventory/limitations.rst

       :class: with-border
       :alt: Global inventory limitations configuration settings

-   The following table describes the options available on the page:
+3. Customize any of the options by clearing the **Use Default** box next to the option and providing the updated quantity.

    +---------------------------+----------------------------------------------------------------------------------------------------------------------+
    | Name                      | Description                                                                                                          |